MicrosoftDocs/azure-docs/articles/azure-video-analyzer/video-analyzer-docs/connect-devices.md

 ---
 # Connect devices behind a firewall to Azure Video Analyzer

 In order to capture and record video from a device, Azure Video Analyzer service needs to establish an [RTSP](terminology.md#rtsp) connection to it.
-If the device is behind a firewall, such connections are blocked - and it may not always be possible to create rules to allow inbound connections from Azure.
-To support such devices, you can build and install an application on the device, which listens to commands sent via IoT Hub from Video Analyzer, and then opens a secure websocket tunnel to the service.
+If the device is behind a firewall, such connections are blocked, and it may not always be possible to create rules to allow inbound connections from Azure.
+To support such devices, you can build and install an application on the device, which listens to commands sent via IoT Hub from Video Analyzer and then opens a secure websocket tunnel to the service.
 Once such a tunnel is established, Video Analyzer can then connect to the RTSP server.

 ## Overview